nomilous/phrase/README.md

 * A describer.
 * A repeatable context assembler.
 * ...
-* A matadata enriched scope heap.
+* A metadata enriched scope heap.
 * **An Open Closure**.